isaganiesteron/claude-agent-starter/README.md

 # Skill Title

 ## When to Use

 [Describe trigger conditions]

 ## How to Execute

 [Step by step instructions]

 ## Definition of Done

 [Exact conditions that mean this task is complete]
 ```

-Or just do a process manually with the agent and say "create a skill for what we just did" — the skill-creator skill will package it automatically.
+---

-## The Self-Improving Agent
+## How the Agent Improves Over Time

-The **Learned Rules** section at the bottom of `CLAUDE.md` grows automatically.
-When you correct the agent or it makes a mistake, it appends a new rule so the same thing never happens again.
-Over time your agent gets progressively better at understanding your preferences without you having to re-explain things.
+**Learned Rules** — The `Learned Rules` section at the bottom of `CLAUDE.md` grows automatically.
+Every time you correct the agent it appends a new rule so the same mistake never happens again.

-## Specializing This Template

-This template is intentionally blank on identity.
-To create a specialized agent:

-1. Copy this folder and rename it to the agent's purpose
-2. Fill in CLAUDE.md with identity, goals, and context
-3. Add purpose-specific skills to `.claude/commands/`
-4. Run it and let the Learned Rules section grow through use

-The same template becomes a social media agent, a research agent, an n8n builder, or anything else — just by changing what goes into CLAUDE.md and which skills you add.
+**Knowledge Base** — Every research task saves findings to `memory/research/` and updates `memory/MEMORY.md`.
+Future sessions build on this knowledge rather than starting fresh.

+**New Skills** — Any repeatable process you do manually can be packaged as a skill on the spot.
+Over time your agent accumulates skills for everything it regularly does.

+The longer you use an agent the better it gets — at understanding your preferences, avoiding past mistakes, and executing recurring tasks without needing re-explanation.

+---

+## Examples of Agents You Can Build

+- **Social Media Agent** — researches trends, writes content, builds content calendars
+- **Research Agent** — deep dives on any topic, saves structured findings, synthesizes insights
+- **n8n Builder** — controls the n8n UI via browser to build and modify workflows
+- **Lead Researcher** — finds and qualifies prospects, saves profiles to memory
+- **Content Agent** — writes, humanizes, and fact-checks content for any platform
+- **Executive Assistant** — manages tasks, drafts emails, summarizes meetings